npucino/sandpyper/paper/paper.md

 * facilitate unsupervised machine learning sand classification (Figure 1b) and profile masking.
 * compute altimetric and volumetric timeseries analysis and plotting the results, at the transect (Figure 1c) and site scales (Figure 1d).
 * use spatial autocorrelation measures to discard spatial outliers and obtain statistically significant Hotspots/Coldspots areas of beach change at the site scale (Figure 2a).
-* compute first-order transition probabilties of magnitude of change classes to derive Beachface Cluster Dynamics indices (Figure 2c) [@Pucino2021-ox].
+* compute first-order transition probabilities of magnitude of change classes to derive Beachface Cluster Dynamics indices (Figure 2c) [@Pucino2021-ox].

-Moreover, a module called “space” is under development, which adds some functionalities to the study of beach dynamics combining UAV-SfM surveys with satellite-derived shorelines.
-Some features already in **sandpyper** are:
+Moreover, **Sandpyper** is being currently developed to include raster-based volumetric and behavioural analysis and satellite-derived-shorelines analysis.
+Some features already in **Sandpyper** are:

 * custom spatial grid generation along a line (waterline, shoreline).
 * custom tiling of georeferenced imagery, including multispectral satellite imagery, UAV orthomosaics or single band images (DSMs, label masks).
 * shorelines tidal correction.
-* shoreline error assessments.
+* shoreline error assessments in respect to groundtruth shorelines.
-* shoreline shift assessment.
+* shoreline shifts statistics.

-**sandpyper** is aimed at being further developed to be a wider-scope package as its functions can be applied to any scope involving the extraction of information from a large amount of rasters.
+**Sandpyper** is aimed at being further developed to be a wider-scope package as its functions can be applied to any scope involving the extraction of information from a large amount of rasters.

 # Usage

-Various tutorials and documentation are available for using **sandpyper**, including:
+Various tutorials and documentation are available for using **Sandpyper**, including:

 -   [Jupyter notebook examples for using sandpyper](https://github.com/npucino/sandpyper/tree/master/examples)
 -   [Complete documentation on sandpyper modules and functions](https://npucino.github.io/sandpyper/)